The GRB Intrinsic Duration Distribution: Progenitor Insights Across Cosmic Time: Summary and Conclusions

 \item When our sample is split into spectrally harder and softer sub-samples, the spectrally hard sample exhibits no plateau in the distribution, while the spectrally soft sample exhibits a clear plateau.
 This confirms what was found in \cite{Brom13} for the $T_{90}$ distribution.
 Furthermore, although spectrally hard GRBs appear to be dominated by non-collapsars across redshifts, spectrally soft GRBs show a dichotomy between low and high redshift sub-samples.
 When the spectrally soft sample is separated into low and high redshift groups, the plateau only appears in the high redshift sample while there is no plateau in the spectrally soft low-redshift sample, shown in Figure~\ref{fig:dNdThardnessredsep}.
 This suggests {\em there exists a significant population of spectrally soft non-collapsar progenitors at low redshift}.

 \item Connecting the end time of the plateau to the ``threshold time'' (the minimum central engine required to push the jet out of the star) of a typical hydrodynamic collapsar jet, we use our results to constrain the radius of the progenitor star.
-We show that, when realistic assumptions about the jet head cross section and propagation velocity are accounted for, it must be less than only a few {\em tenths} of a solar radius.
+We show that, when realistic assumptions about the jet head cross section and propagation velocity are accounted for, it must be less than only a few {\em tenths} of a solar radius, consistent with the size of a carbon-oxygen core of a massive star.
 Although it has long been argued that GRBs should come from stripped envelope stars, these envelopes can in some cases be optically thick and this analysis puts relatively strong limits on the extent and density of the wind envelope around GRB progenitors.

 \end{itemize}